digital-asset/daml-cheat-sheet/_includes/en/Basics.md

 | End-of-line comment  | `let i = 1 -- This is a comment`            |
 | Delimited comment    | `{- This is another comment -}`                       |

-Every DAML file starts with a module header like this:
+Every Daml file starts with a module header like this:

 ```
 daml 1.2